lamberta/devkit-doc/guide/game-walkthrough.md

 	└── Application.js
 ~~~

-In the project directory there is the `manifest.json` file
+There is the `manifest.json` file located in the project
-which contains our project's configuration options, the
+directory which contains our project's configuration
-`src` directory containing our application code, and the
+options, the `src` directory containing our application
-`resources` directory where the game assets are stored.
+code, and the `resources` directory where the game assets are stored.

 The game's manifest can contain any number of project
 specific configuration options in JSON format.
 A typical,